aaronlindsay879/Matrix/README.md

 //Fetch sync data
 var sync = api.Sync(client);

+//Wrap in a try/finally so the client will log out even on crash try {
     while (true) {
         //This marks the last data found in the sync, and will be the starting point for the next sync string nextBatch = (string)sync["next_batch"];

         //Write each message from the sync to console foreach (Event timelineEvent in api.GetMessagesFromSync(sync, roomId))
             Console.WriteLine(timelineEvent);

         //Perform a new sync starting from the last data found, with a timeout of 15 seconds
         //This will keep the request open for 15 seconds, but if a new messages is sent before then it will return early sync = api.Sync(client, false, nextBatch, 15000);
     }
+}
+finally {
     api.Logout();
+}
 ```